yunshiuan/notes-for-git/README.md

 # Git Notes

 Here is my place to make notes about Git.
-Most notes were organized from [Version Control with Git](https://www.coursera.org/learn/version-control-with-git/home/info) on Coursera.
+Most notes were organized from [Version Control with Git](https://www.coursera.org/learn/version-control-with-git/home/info) on Coursera (**highy recommend the course as a git tutorial**).
 Figures below are all taken from the course.

 ## Table of contents